chcharcharlie/QuantTradingSystemResearch/PhaseR2/phase_summary.md

 # PhaseR2 Summary

-*This document will contain a comprehensive summary of the research phase once completed.*
+*This document will be completed at the end of the research phase.*